Fed up with major social media platforms? Create a social media app!

 Every human being with an internet connection now demands access to the publishers behind the things that interest them.
 These connections are more important than ever, but they’re being threatened by traditional social media platforms.

 Trying to reach millennial communities?
-Create a social media app and you’ll have a much better than chance than if you leave it to the big guys.
-According to a recent article published by Recode Magazine, Facebook lost 2.8 million users under the age of 25 in 2017.
+Create a social network app and you’ll have a much better than chance than if you leave it to the big guys.
+According to a recent article published by Recode Magazine, Facebook lost 2.8 million active users under the age of 25 in 2017.
 And Twitter’s not faring much better.
 The company’s growth amongst all age groups purportedly screeched to a halt a couple of years ago.

 Enter personalized social media apps, stage left.

 If you’re trying to connect with a digital community, it’s never been a better time to take things into your own hands by creating a social media app.
-More on that in a bit, but first let’s dive deeper into why major social media platforms are becoming less viable for digital publishers.

 Remember that party I was talking about earlier?
 Let’s say that Facebook and Twitter are the ones hosting the party.
 Yes, it’s technically your party, but it’s in their house and under their rules.
 Lights out by ten, no alcohol and guests are limited to 20.